-Ella is a stand-up comedian and uses comedy as a coping strategy and also to communicate science.
-Ella performs nerdy stand-up internationally from the Bloomsbury Theatre to the National Geographic main stage in DC and has taken 4 stand-up shows to the Edinburgh Fringe.
+Ella also performs as a stand-up comedian, using comedy not only as a coping strategy but as a tool to make science more accessible.
+She performs internationally from the Bloomsbury Theatre to the National Geographic main stage in DC and has taken 4 stand-up shows to the Edinburgh Fringe.
 She was a 2019 TED main stage speaker where her TED talk has been viewed more than 2 million times.
 She was also a TEDxNashville speaker and is a Keynote speaker at various international and corporate events.
+She is a regular at the Edinburgh Fringe Festival, recently performing two stand up shows, ‘Nature’s Worst with Ella Al-Shamahi’ and ‘Stand up at Seven with Ella Al-Shamahi and Suse Steed’.

 Photo credit Elizabeth Dalziel